PtolemyLovesYou/ptolemy/docs/docs/index.md

 We enforce clean architectural patterns, inspired by traditional systems engineering methodologies, that break down your ML systems into logical components.
 Every system, subsystem, component, and subcomponent has well-defined inputs, outputs, feedback loops, and metadata—making troubleshooting and optimization intuitive.

 ### :woman_scientist: Direct SQL Access
-Query your data directly with SQL—no black boxes, no limitations.
+Query your data directly with SQL — no black boxes, no limitations.
 While other platforms lock you into rigid semantic layers, Ptolemy lets you run the complex analyses you actually need, using a language you already know.
+Learn more about Ptolemy's SQL capabilities in our guide on Ptolemy's [Query Engine](concepts/query_engine.md).

 ### :zap: Lightning-Fast Performance
 Built with Rust and gRPC for speed-critical components, Ptolemy ingests and processes your data with minimal overhead.
 We've optimized every part of the stack because milliseconds matter when you're debugging production.